DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ####Task Model

-Create the following class for Task:
+First, we will create a class for Task.
+Its content can be similar to this one:
 {{snippet Models/Task.cs}}
 ~~~js
 using System;